Ask Paul: Should we sell investment property at a loss?

 We'd like to buy a home in Perth, and build up an investment portfolio and a nest egg for our son's education.

-Should we hold on to the Broome property in the hopes the market will improve or sell it at a loss?
+Should we hold on to the Broome property in the hopes the market will improve or sell it at a loss? - Sarah

-Paul: Yikes!
+A. Yikes!
 This is one question where I will have to run for cover.

 The truth, Sarah, is that I know zero about the Broome property market, apart for having enjoyed the Cable Beach Resort a couple of times.